Ball Python Care 101 for Beginners

 They are also known as royal pythons, as many African rulers are believed to have worn live pythons as part of their jewelry in the past.
 Knowing how docile these snakes are, it’s actually a pretty believable story!

 Ball pythons come from tropical regions in Central and Western African countries such as Mali, Ghana, the Congo, the Democratic Republic of the Congo, and Sierra Leone.
-They are very shy terrestrial snakes and live in very hot and humid habitats where they have plenty of plant cover to hide in.
+They are very shy terrestrial snakes.
+They live in very hot and humid habitats where they have plenty of plant cover to hide in.

 Slithering Off…